COGS169/cogs169/pages/syllabus.md

 ## Course Materials
 - Textbook: How Genes Influence Behavior (2e)
 - Readings: Can all be accessed from this website
-- Ed will be used for general Q&A
-- Gradescope will be used for quizzes, project submissions, & reviewing exam grading
+- PrairieLearn will be used for quizzes, exams, and project submissions

 ## Course Objectives